Skip to Main content

 Norovirus

 The norovirus is a common cause of vomiting and diarrhea.
-Symptoms occur 12-48 hours after being exposed and generally get better after 1-3 days.
+Symptoms occur 12-48 hours after exposure and generally get better after 1-3 days.
 Symptoms are:

 • Diarrhea